wsummerhill/wsummerhill.github.io/_posts/2022-10-07-DLL-sideloading.md

 ---
-title: "DLL Side-Loading Exploitation"
+title: "DLL Sideloading Exploitation via 'DLL Proxying'"
 date: 2022-10-07
-categories: DLL sideload exploit cpp C++
+categories: DLL sideload proxying exploit cpp C++
 published: false
 ---

-## DLL Side-Loading
+## DLL SideLoading

-I'm going to cover an example of how to perform a DLL side-load from start to finish using a C++ payload and a legitimate DLL commonly found on disk.
+I'm going to cover an example of how to perform a DLL sideload from start to finish using a C++ payload and a legitimate DLL commonly found on disk.
 The specific technique covered is known as "**DLL proxying**" where we use the legitimate DLL along with a malicious DLL which exports all the functions that the legit DLL exports. <br >

 **In this post, we'll walk through the following steps:**
-- What is DLL side-loading and DLL proxying
+- What is DLL sideloading and DLL proxying
-- How to choose an EXE and DLL to side-load
+- How to choose an EXE and DLL to sideload
 - How to create the malicous DLL to run shellcode
-- How to find the exported functions needed to side-load the DLL
+- How to find the exported functions needed to sideload the DLL
-- Putting everything together for a successful DLL side-load attack
+- Putting everything together for a successful DLL sideload attack

 But first...

-### What is DLL side-loading?
+### What is DLL sideloading?

 [Source: MITRE](https://attack.mitre.org/techniques/T1574/002/)
 _"Side-loading involves hijacking which DLL a program loads.
 But rather than just planting the DLL within the search order of a program then waiting for the victim application to be invoked, adversaries may directly side-load their payloads by planting then invoking a legitimate application that executes their payload(s)."_

-So we need to choose a legitimate EXE, find a DLL that it loads from disk, create a malicious DLL which runs shellcode, then copy or upload the EXE and DLL together to the same folder, and upon executing the EXE it should side-load the malicious DLL from within the same folder.
+So we need to choose a legitimate EXE, find a DLL that it loads from disk, create a malicious DLL which runs shellcode, then copy or upload the EXE and DLL together to the same folder, and upon executing the EXE it should sideload the malicious DLL from within the same folder.

 ### What is DLL proxying